 Column 12:

-"to" when used in an infinitive, like "
+"to" when used in an infinitive, like "to play"

 "was"